Without Prejudice

 — The need for a leader who represents the interests of "ordinary people" and understands the real needs of society;

-— Disappointment in current leaders and their ability to unite the people.
+— Disappointment with current leaders and their inability to unite the people.

 The problem of the distance between the opposition and the people in Russia: